vand3rlinden/vand3rlinden.github.io/content/post/s-mime-enhancing-email-security.md

   image: /images/s-mime-enhancing-email-security/s-mime-enhancing-email-security-front.png
 ---

-> _This article will help you understand S/MIME and how to request and use it on your devices._
+> _Unlocking the Power of S/MIME: This article will help you understand S/MIME and how to request, configure, and use S/MIME on your devices._

 ## What is S/MIME?
 In today's digital landscape, the security of sensitive information transmitted via email is critical.
 One method of safeguarding email communications is through the use of S/MIME _(Secure/Multipurpose Internet Mail Extensions)_.
 S/MIME is a widely adopted protocol that provides end-to-end encryption and digital signatures, ensuring the confidentiality, integrity, and authenticity of email messages.